bueti/my_gol/README.md

 Running the Game
 ----------------
-Specify the size of the World:
+* Specify the size of the World:

   -h: height

   -w: width

-Other options:
+* Other options:

   -a: Automatic mode

-  -f: Specify a file with a starting configuration
+  -f: Specify a file with a starting configuration (there are some in the folder seed)